 What if You Can’t Afford IDR Plan Payments?

-If your estimated payments under an IDR plan are too high for you to afford because of your loan type, your spouse’s income, or other factors, there are other repayment options that might help.
-You may want to consider the federal government’s extended repayment or graduated repayment plans.
-These plans aren’t income-based, but they could result in lower monthly payments.
-Keep in mind, though, that you could end up paying more interest under these plans.
-Also, neither of these plans offers loan forgiveness.
+If your estimated payments under an IDR plan are too high for you to afford because of your loan type, your spouse’s income, or other factors, don’t get discouraged.
+You have other repayment options that may help:.

-Refinancing your student loans could be another option to lower your monthly payments, depending on the refinanced loan’s terms.
-The federal government doesn’t refinance student loans, though, so refinanced loans will always have a private lender.
-In other words, when you refinance, your loans lose their federal status.
-That means you give up your eligibility for federal programs like loan deferment, forbearance, and student loan forgiveness.
+Cons: The federal government doesn’t refinance student loans, so when you refinance, your loans lose their federal status.
+That means your loan becomes a private loan, so you give up your eligibility for federal programs like loan deferment, forbearance, and student loan forgiveness.